gettes/TimeMachineMonitor/README.md

 ## TimeMachineStatus

 You will also want to make this a Login Item in System Preferences > Users & Groups.
-It provides a menu bar item you click on and it tells you if TimeMachine is active.
+Open TimeMachineStatus and then choose Monitor Actions > Install LoginItems It provides a menu bar item you click on and it tells you if TimeMachine is active.
 Checking the status before you close your laptop will help you safely close after TimeMachine has fully finished doing what it needs to do.